alloystorm/dvvr/dancexr/faq.md

 ## Model loads but everything is white
-Sometimes the filenamess are writen in different languages and the system might not be able to find the file needed.
+Sometimes the filenames are writen in different languages and the system might not be able to find the file needed.

 If this is in a ZIP package, you can set the encoding by adding extra string to the zip package name so DanceXR knows what encoding to use when parsing the files.
 [More detail here](zip_format.md).

+This can also be caused by extra spaces in the filename that prevents the file from being located.
+You can use PMXEditor to open your model and make sure the texture references match the actual filenames.

 ## I can see through hair materials